Access Trax Mat for Government

 The Access Trax Product

 Access Trax is an ADA compliant outdoor pathway system used to make terrain like sand, grass, gravel, and snow accessible for people with physical disabilities.
 Perfect for long-term installation at public beaches and parks, or as a temporary pathway at an event.
-Each sturdy square panel is 3 ft x 3 ft x 1/8 inch (91 x 91 x 0.32 cm) in size and only weighs 5.2 lbs (2.4 kg).
+Each sturdy square panel is 3 ft x 3 ft x 1/8 inch in size and only weighs 5.2 lbs.
 Installation and maintenance is a breeze.
-Because the accessible pathway solution is modular, you can move small sections as needed instead of the entire path.
-Connect panels with the removable, durable hinges to customize your pathway.
-For long-term installation, you can stake down the pathway corners.
+Create custom pathway shapes with our modular mats that connect with easy-to-use hinges.
+For long-term installation, you can stake down the pathway.
 It has never been easier to make inclusion and accessibility a priority.
-Plus, you’ll meet beach/park event permitting requirements for ADA compliance.
+Plus, you’ll meet event permitting requirements for ADA compliance when installed as directed.

 Since 2019, the Golden Gate Recreational Area has used Access Trax for their wheelchair accessible beach mat solutions at two popular beaches.
 The Golden Gate Recreational Area is part of the world-famous National Park Service.
 In fact, it is the most visited location of the whole 400+ park system!
 Access Trax is installed at two locations within the area: Crissy Field East Beach and Rodeo Beach.
 Once you visit the Golden Gate Recreational Area, you’ll know first-hand how they take accessibility and inclusion to heart.